 Children with specific learning needs may have a separate rainbow agreed with the child at the start of the year, which clearly states what kind of behaviours they will be given their first and second warnings for.
-SENCos, the child and the parents are included in this agreement.
+The SENCo, the class teacher, the child and the parents/carers are included in this agreement.